netlogix/nxvarnish/README.md

 Adds varnish integration to TYPO3.
 Ensures varnish caches are flushed when TYPO3 caches are flushed.
 Uses cache tags to flush all necessary content.

-**This is a beta release that has not yet been tested in production.**

 ## Compatibility

 The current version (4.x) of this extension has been tested using these